Learning the Differences: SQL Server Log Shipping vs Replication

 What is SQL Server Replication?

 • Distributor: The Distributor acts as the mediator server that ensures the smooth flow of the replication process between the source server and the destination server.
-This mediator stores the changes during the process and can be present in the same server or a different server.
+This mediator stores the changes during the process and can be present in same server or different server.

 • Subscriber: These are the destination servers.
-The database objects copied from the publishers are stored here.
+The database objects copied from publishers are stored here.
 Subscribers can be either one or many servers depending on what kind of replication the user wishes to carry out.

 Let’s now take a look at the agents used in the process one by one.